foyzulhassan/foyzulhassan.github.io/index.md

 <hr style="height:10pt; visibility:hidden;" />

 <div class="tosu">
-  I am on the academic/industry-research job market.
-  Please feel free to reach out to me if you are hiring.
+  <a class="tosu">I am on the academic/industry-research job market.
+Please feel free to reach out to me if you are hiring.</a>
 </div>

 <hr style="height:10pt; visibility:hidden;" />